starlane-io/starlane/README.md

 The startWatch() method begings to watch the children of the main:uploads filesystem for changes.
 When a new file is added to uploads a notification is pushed via the starlane connection to the profile-processor service.

 The profile-processor service resizes the image and then copies the newly resized image to the S3 bucket by creating a new file.

-## VS THE TRADITONAL SERVICES BASED APPROACH

-// this is only pseudo code for example's sake, don't try to run it!

-@Service
-public class UploadService {

-  @Autowired
-  private S3Bucket bucket;

-  public void upload( String username, byte[] image ) {
-     // create by specifying an address and providing the raw image bytes as the state var path = String.format("main:uploads:/%s<File>",username);
-     starlane.create( path, image );
-  }

-}

-Some hidden advantages to this approach which are not seen in the code: each service only one external service connection configuration had to be supplied which was that of Starlane itself.
-The developer didn't need to wrangle with, learn and configure as many APIs, without Starlane he would have had to ensure that the uploads service was being hosted on a deployment with a persistent disk, and configure the uploads directory to write to.
-For profile-processor he would have had to learn how to use an S3 API as well as configure the connection to the bucket and setup the bucket.

-Lastly without Starlane the two services would have needed some method of communicating with each other (uploads needs to tell profile-processor that there is a new image ready to be processed.)
-This inter service communication traditionally would be handled through a message queue (like Kafka or RabbitMQ.)
-Both applications would have had to have libraries to facilitate communication with the message broker software and they would require configuration to connect to the service as well as coordination to make sure they were publishing and subscribing to the same queue.